Fatty acid synthesis: Odd-chain fatty acids

 In general, both anaerobic and aerobic unsaturated fatty acid synthesis will not occur within the same system, however Pseudomonas aeruginosa and Vibrio ABE-1 are exceptions.

 While P. aeruginosa undergoes primarily anaerobic desaturation, it also undergoes two aerobic pathways.
 One pathway utilizes a Δ^{9}-desaturase (DesA) that catalyzes a double bond formation in membrane lipids.
 Another pathway uses two proteins, DesC and DesB, together to act as a Δ^{9}-desaturase, which inserts a double bond into a saturated fatty acid-CoA molecule.
 This second pathway is regulated by repressor protein DesT.
 DesT is also a repressor of fabAB expression for anaerobic desaturation when in presence of exogenous unsaturated fatty acids.
 This functions to coordinate the expression of the two pathways within the organism.

 Branched-chain fatty acids

 Branched chain fatty acids are usually saturated and are found in two distinct families: the iso-series and anteiso-series.
-It has been found that Actinomycetales contain unique branch-chain fatty acid synthesis mechanisms, including that which forms tuberculosteric acid.
+It has been found that Actinomycetales contain unique branch-chain fatty acid synthesis mechanisms, including that which forms tuberculostearic acid.